hubert-wojtowicz/google-udacity-restaurant-app/README.md

 ## Project installation:

 For installation of this project following steps are required:
-1. Install GraphicMagic (GM) on your machine.
-You can download it here: `http://www.graphicsmagick.org/`.
+1. Download server code from repository [mws-restaurant-stage-2](https://github.com/hubert-wojtowicz/mws-restaurant-stage-2).
-2. Make sure you open new instance of terminal after GM installation.
+2. Go to server root directory and run cmds `npm install`, then  `node server` in terminal.
-3. Run command `npm install -g grunt-cli`.
+3. Download code from this repository.
-4. Install all project dependencies with - run cmd in terminal `npm install`.
+4. Install all project dependencies - run `npm install` cmd in terminal.
-5. Run application in HTTP server.
+5. Build and run application by comand `gulp --prod` or `gulp --dev`, depending on code version you need.
+Cmd `gulp --prod` will build optimized version.

 ## Project Overview: Stage 1